||Hike Type: Off the Beaten Track||Pass: No Pass Req|

 |Elevation Gain: 1,600 ft.||Snow-Free: July – October|

 Hike to two tiny and remote lakes close to Mount Rainier, but far from the crowds.
 Located in a small wilderness and adjacent roadless area just outside of the national park, these little backcountry lakes are rarely visited.
-Perhaps it’s due to the road leading to the trailhead being a little rough in spots.
+Perhaps it’s due to the road leading to the trailhead is a little rough in spots.
 Or maybe it’s because most hikers who do visit this area opt for the mountain scenery from Glacier View and choose not to hike down off of that ridge to the forested lakes.

 But despite having an uphill return, the hike to Lake Helen and Lake West isn’t too long or too difficult.
 And despite lacking views of Mount Rainier, the lakes’ settings deep in old-growth timber on a high ridge above the crashing glacier-fed Puyallup River is as appealing as any area within the national park.
 Best of all, unlike most of the lakes within the park, you’ll probably be sharing these little bodies of water with no other hikers.
-Deer, elk, and bear however may stop by while you’re passing through.
+Deer, elk, and bear, however, may stop by while you’re passing through.

-This hike starts from the main trailhead leading into the Glacier View Wilderness, a small (3,080-acre) but significant tract of virgin timber, small rugged peaks, and several subalpine lakes.
-In the heyday of logging in this region in the 1970s and early 80s, this area was threatened with being completely clear cut.
+This hike starts from the main trailhead leading into the Glacier View Wilderness, a small (3,080-acre) but a significant tract of virgin timber, small rugged peaks, and several subalpine lakes.
+In the heyday of logging in this region in the 1970s and early 80s, this area was threatened with being completely clear-cut.
 The 1984 Washington Wilderness Act with its strong bipartisan support afforded permanent protection to this ecologically rich tract along with many of other prime wildlands across the state.

 From a lofty trailhead elevation of 4,600 feet at the edge of an old cut, sign in at the kiosk and immediately enter old forest.
 Pass a small wetland, enter the Glacier View Wilderness and come to a junction.
 The trail right leads to Mount Beljica, Goat Lake and Gobblers Knob within Mount Rainier National park.
 Put these destinations on your must-hike list.

-Now turn left and follow the Glacier View Trail steadily climbing along the saw-tooth like ridge making up the western boundary of the Glacier View Wilderness.
+Now turn left and follow the Glacier View Trail steadily climbing along the saw-tooth-like ridge making up the western boundary of the Glacier View Wilderness.
 Soon skirt a pointy knoll, one of many along the ridge crest.
 Then descend slightly before steadily climbing again.
 Skirting steep forested slopes reach a small gap.
 Here the trail bends left to dart across a wildflower-bursting slope beneath the rocky summit of a 5507-foot unnamed summit, the highest peak in the wilderness area.

 Traverse more steep slopes before reaching at 1.8 miles the ridge crest and a junction (el.
 5200 feet).
-The trail left leads 0.3 mile to 5450-foot Glacier View, the site of an old fire lookout.
-The views from it are breathtaking—especially of Mount Rainier, which is close enough you can practically feel its icy breath.
+The trail left leads 0.3 miles to 5450-foot Glacier View, the site of an old fire lookout.
+The views from it are breathtaking—especially of Mount Rainier, which is close enough, you can practically feel its icy breath.
 Definitely consider making a side trip here now or on your return from the lakes.
 Chances are good too that if you’ve encountered anyone else on the trail today, they are probably heading for Glacier View.
 You want to continue straight on a trail that gets considerably less use and maintenance.
 There are a few brushy spots and a couple of trees to climb over, but the trail is in fairly decent shape and route finding is not an issue.

 Through gorgeous old-growth forest the way switchbacks down from the ridge soon coming to a small marshy area that’s usually flush with flowering plants in early summer.
 At 2.4 miles come to a junction marked with a sign that’s seen better days.
 The trail right leads to Lake West.
 The trail straight ahead goes to Lake Helen.
 Your choice on which one you want to visit first.